-Since my previous blogs late last year, regulators, central banks and industry bodies have all been busy, updating the market around key developments, challenges and requirements, and even providing a handy implementation checklist for the IBOR – RFR transition.
+Since our previous blogs late last year, regulators, central banks and industry bodies have all been busy, updating the market around key developments, challenges and requirements, and even providing a handy implementation checklist for the IBOR – RFR transition.
 There’s no excuse for market participants to delay.

 Why the urgency?
 Let’s start with what we know right now: